15-01-2021 Coronavirus Guidance and news

 Below we have pulled together some key sources of information relating to the impact of Covid 19 and suggested some additional points that you may want to think about.

 There is a requirement for most people to wear face-coverings in shops as well as on public transport - see government guidance here.
 However, there are exemptions to these rules including for children under 11, and those children and adults who are unable to wear a face-covering because of a physical or mental illness, impairment or disability, or if doing so will cause you severe distress, or if you are travelling with or providing assistance to someone who relies on lip-reading - see the government guidance here.
-You may find it useful to carry a card explaining why you or your child cannot wear a mask, although there is no requirement for you to do so and it is a matter of personal choice.
+We are aware that some supermarkets and other shops are trying to take a harder line on this, so you may find it useful to carry a card explaining why you or your child cannot wear a mask (although there is no requirement for you to do so and it is a matter of personal choice).
 There are some versions here that you can download for use, as well as an easy-read explanation of the guidance that might be useful e.g. when explaining the situation to a child or a young person with learning difficulties, or you can use the versions provided on the government website here.